Get users from a specific organizational unit (OU)

-To get an aduser using the first name and surname from the active directory, use the Get-AdUser LDAP filter.
+To get an aduser using the first name and surname from the active directory, use the following PowerShell script.

 Get-ADUser -LDAPFilter "(&(GivenName=Chris)(Sn=Dore))" | Select Name, Enabled

-In the above PowerShell script, the Get-AdUser uses LDAPFilter to specify a filter rule to get aduser filter by first name and surname.
+In the above PowerShell script, the Get-AdUser is combined with the –LDAPFilter retrieves the active directory user filter by first name and surname.

-The output of the above PowerShell script to get the aduser filter by first name and surname gets users and display name and aduser enabled status.
+The output of the above PowerShell script to get the aduser filter by first name and surname gets users and displays name and aduser enabled status.

 PS C:\> Get-ADUser -LDAPFilter "(&(GivenName=Chris)(Sn=Dore))" | Select Name, Enabled